-Bangkok’s Best Breast Cancer Treatment & Screening Center
+Bangkok’s Best Breast Cancer Treatment & Screening Hospital

-Here at the Vejthani Breast Cancer Center, we emphasize breast cancer screening for early detection, alternative therapies, patient education, and undertake research that explores the causes, biology and behaviour of the condition, for future prevention and treatment strategies.
+Here at Vejthani Hospital’s Breast Cancer Center in Bangkok, we provide the best breast cancer screening for early detection, provide alternative therapies, patient education, and undertake research that explores the causes, biology and behavior of the condition, for future prevention and treatment strategies.

-Different from other medical facilities, we work to heal the whole person, both your physical and emotional being, not just the disease.
+Different from other medical facilities, Vejthani Hospital’s cancer facility in Bangkok works to heal the whole person in the best possible way, both physically and emotionally, not just the disease.
 We provide specialized services, such as one-on-one counselling and support groups, where patients can share their stories, and families can emotionally work through every stage of the cancer treatment journey.

 Breast cancer begins with abnormal cells developing in breast tissue.
 It can be confined to the breast or may spread into other parts of your body.
 The most common type of breast cancer begins in the ducts designed to carry milk to the nipple.
 But cancer also may occur in the small sacs that produce milk, called lobules, or in other breast tissue.
 Breast cancer varies widely, and the treatment options are selected to match your individual needs.

-Although breast cancer may occur in several different forms, it’s typically categorized into the following five types:
+Although breast cancer may occur in several different forms, it’s typically categorized into the following five types at Vejthani, the best cancer hospital in Bangkok:

 - Breast Cancer in Situ, DCIS, and LCIS